Helping Your Child Adjust After Divorce

 Start at Home

-If you have moved to a new neighborhood, take your kids out to explore it.
+If you have moved to a new neighbourhood, take your kids out to explore it.
 Age-appropriate exploration may include checking out the local library, parks, community centres or shopping mall.
 Go for walks or bike rides around the neighbourhood so that both you and your child become familiar with it.
 This is also a great way to meet other people who live in your new neighbourhood.
 It will be especially helpful if your child is starting a new school.

 If you did not move, take some time to rediscover your neighbourhood.
 You can visit a store that you’ve never been to, take your kids to a park that they don’t often go to or sign up for some local activities through the community centre.